Vets-Who-Code/windows-dev-guide/README.md

 rbenv init
 ```

+3. Restart your terminal to update the shell.

-3. Before installing Ruby, you'll want to ensure your build environment contains the required tools and libraries:
+4. Before installing Ruby, you'll want to ensure your build environment contains the required tools and libraries:

 ```sh
 sudo apt-get install autoconf bison patch build-essential rustc libssl-dev libyaml-dev libreadline6-dev zlib1g-dev libgmp-dev libncurses5-dev libffi-dev libgdbm6 libgdbm-dev libdb-dev uuid-dev
 ```

-Next, install `ruby-build` as an rbenv plugin, to make sure we don't have any problems with rbenv.
+5. Next, install `ruby-build` as an rbenv plugin, to make sure we don't have any problems with rbenv.

 ```sh
 git clone https://github.com/rbenv/ruby-build.git "$(rbenv root)"/plugins/ruby-build
 ```

-4. Let's get Ruby installed:
+6. Let's get Ruby installed:

 Run this command to see which stable versions of Ruby are available: